Naitik131/H4_website/README.md

 # Hostel 4 Website

-A motion-rich React + Vite web portal for Hostel 4 ("The Madhouse"), IIT Bombay.
-The site combines hostel storytelling, resident utilities, council information, notices, and gallery experiences into a single static-friendly frontend.
+This is the Hostel 4 ("The Madhouse") website that I designed and developed for IIT Bombay.
+I built it as a modern, motion-rich portal that brings together hostel identity, resident utilities, council information, notices, and gallery storytelling in one frontend experience.

-## Overview
+## About The Project

-This project is built as a multi-page single-page application using `HashRouter`, making it easy to host on static infrastructure or under a subdirectory.
-It includes animated transitions, theme persistence, interactive resident tools, and data-driven content for notices, amenities, bookings, and galleries.
+I wanted this website to feel like more than a basic hostel info page.
+My goal was to create something that captured the personality of Hostel 4 while still being genuinely useful for residents.
+The result is a React + Vite single-page application with animated transitions, theme support, interactive tools, and data-driven content across multiple sections.

-## Main Features
+## What I Built

-- Animated home page with opening sequence, notice ticker, quick links, and visual showcase sections
+- A cinematic home page with an opening sequence, live notice ticker, quick navigation, and visual Madhouse-themed sections
-- About page covering Hostel 4 history, ethos, reconstruction story, and curated gallery content
+- An about experience focused on Hostel 4 history, ethos, reconstruction, and legacy
-- Dedicated gallery page with dome and tile layouts sourced from shared gallery data
+- A gallery page with multiple viewing modes powered by shared gallery data
-- Notice board with circular cards and full-notice modal views
+- A notice board with circular cards and full-detail modal views
-- Council directory with interactive member profiles and emergency helpline access
+- A council page with interactive member profiles and emergency contact access
-- Utilities suite for maintenance links, LAN and Wi-Fi guides, mess schedule browsing, and equipment booking
+- A utilities suite for maintenance support, LAN and Wi-Fi guides, mess browsing, and equipment booking
-- Resident hub with an amenities and facilities explorer
+- A resident hub with a facility and amenities explorer
-- Light and dark theme toggle with `localStorage` persistence
+- Light and dark theme support with `localStorage` persistence
-- Mobile navigation drawer, command palette, and toast notifications
+- Mobile-friendly navigation, a command palette, and toast-based feedback interactions

 ## Routes

 - `/#/` - Home
 - `/#/about` - Hostel history and ethos
-- `/#/gallery` - Gallery experiences
+- `/#/gallery` - Gallery
 - `/#/notices` - Notice board
 - `/#/council` - Council and emergency contacts
 - `/#/utilities` - Resident utilities
 - `/#/hub` - Amenities hub

-## Tech Stack
+## Tech Stack I Used

 - React 19
 - Vite 8